 StorageOS Volume Guide

-- You can find the latest files in the StorageOS example deployment repository
+You can find the basic examples in the StorageOS use-cases repository, in the

-apiVersion: v1 kind: PersistentVolumeClaim metadata: name: my-vol-1 spec: storageClassName: "fast" accessModes: - ReadWriteOnce resources: requests: storage: 5Gi
+apiVersion: v1 kind: PersistentVolumeClaim metadata: name: my-vol-1 spec: storageClassName: "fast" # StorageOS StorageClass accessModes: - ReadWriteOnce resources: requests: storage: 5Gi

 apiVersion: v1 kind: PersistentVolumeClaim metadata: name: my-vol-1 labels: storageos.com/replicas: "1" spec: storageClassName: "fast" accessModes: - ReadWriteOnce resources: requests: storage: 5Gi